 The Centre Recognition process can be undertaken in five straightforward steps:

-Step 1 – You contact us: either give us a call or drop us an e-mail
+Step 1 – You contact us: either complete the new business enquiry form or give us a call 0191 518 6550.

 We will ask you a set of standard questions relating to your organisation and your accreditation requirements; we will provide you with information about One Awards.